How to Conduct a Technical SEO Audit of Your Site

 Bounce rate is something you’ll have to fix as well.

-If your site has a high bounce rate, then you’ll have to look at different factors that affect it, such as the quality of your content or the page loading speed.
+If your site has a high bounce rate, you’ll have to look at factors that affect it, such as the quality of your content or the page loading speed.

 10 – Check your on-page SEO

-When you evaluate the site and the crawl results, you must do some checks to ensure it is optimised correctly.
+When evaluating the site and the crawl results, you must check to ensure it is optimised correctly.